Free State of Saxony (Weimar Republic): Background: Empire and World War I

 The Free State of Saxony was the successor state of the Kingdom of Saxony, one of the 25 constituent states of the German Empire.
 The Kingdom was a constitutional monarchy under the House of Wettin, whose last king, Frederick Augustus III, ruled from 1904 to 1918.
 He and his government largely avoided taking major initiatives in the social and economic arenas, and he was often sceptical of the Empire's more activist politics.
 His family life had strong middle-class traits which helped make him a popular figure in Saxony.
 During his lifetime, Saxony developed into one of Germany's leading industrial regions.
 It was particularly strong in mining, iron production, machine building and textiles.

 Saxony's government consisted of six ministries whose heads were appointed and dismissed by the king.
 The ministers were of equal rank, with no position equivalent to prime minister or chancellor.
-The Kingdom's 1831 constitution had established a two-chamber parliament (Ständeversammlung) with an upper house whose members represented the royal family, nobility, clergy, cities and Leipzig University, while the lower house was elected by the people.
+The Kingdom's 1831 constitution established a two-chamber parliament (Ständeversammlung) with an upper house whose members represented the royal family, nobility, clergy, Saxony's larger cities and Leipzig University, while the lower house was popularly elected.
 Only the king and his government could initiate bills; both chambers of parliament had to approve a proposed law for it to go into effect.

 Initially, men 25 years and older who paid at least three marks in state taxes were eligible to vote.
 In an attempt by conservative voices in the Kingdom to stem the rapid growth of the Social Democratic Party (SPD), the electoral law was changed in 1896 to a three-class franchise in which votes were weighted based on how much the voter paid in taxes.
 As a result of the new law, the number of social democratic members in the 82-seat lower house dropped from 14 in 1895 to zero in 1901.
 In the 1903 election for the national Reichstag, in which all adult males had equal voting rights, the SPD took 22 of Saxony's 23 seats.
 Protests over the Kingdom's restrictive electoral law led to a change in 1909 to plural voting, under which a voter could receive up to four ballots according to criteria based on income, property, education and age.
-In spite of what had seemed to many to be a cosmetic change from the three-class system, the SPD took 25 seats in the 1909 election, which was the Kingdom's last.
+Under the new rules, the SPD took 25 seats in the 1909 election, which was the Kingdom's last.

 At the start of World War I in 1914, Saxony was highly industrialized with a large socialist or socialist-leaning working class that had a limited political voice.
-As the fighting entered its third and fourth years, more and more of the economy was directed towards waging total war.
+As the fighting entered its third and fourth years, more and more of the economy was directed towards waging the war.
 Many smaller Saxon firms were forced to close due to a loss of business or to manpower shortages as workers were drafted into the armed forces or moved to war-critical positions.
 The textile industry suffered particularly badly and did not recover even after the war.